DJ White Shadow: Career

 Blair has released three EPs as part of a trilogy through Decon Records.
 The first of which was I'm Killing Me, a five-song compilation that he released for free on his own website in 2011.
 The second, Pussy, Drugs, Fear, was released in 2013, with the third, The Clock is Ticking, released the same year.
 Releases from the trilogy were featured in articles with Billboard, including the title track "The Clock Is Ticking", the video for which depicts a man's life story from conception through death.
 The video to the song "Fear" was described by Billboard as one that skewers the images of violence that constitute our cultural notion of fear.

 Blair's work in music took him to television when was hired by Anheuser-Busch to work on its #upforanything campaign for the 2015 Super Bowl.
 He was featured in the company's "Coin" advertisement that featured a life size maze resembling the 1980 video game Pac-Man.
 The music for the commercial was a remix of the original Pac-Man music, mixed by DJ White Shadow himself.
 Blair also worked with Namco on the project, the copyright holder to the original Pac-Man.

 In 2015, Blair was named the North American music director of W Hotels where he continues to oversee musical branding in over 25 of the company's locations.
 In 2016, W Hotels partnered with Billboard on an emerging artist series called Next Up that Blair also worked on.
-Blair was also the "brainchild" behind the hotel chain's "W Sound Suites" which are recording studios located within select W Hotels and available to touring musicians.
+Blair was also the man behind the hotel chain's "W Sound Suites" which are recording studios located within select W Hotels and available to touring musicians.
 The first W Sound Suite was inaugurated in May 2016 at W Bali - Seminyak.
 The first North American Sound Suite opened in April 2017 at W Seattle.

 After the launch of the Sound Suite in Seattle, Blair announced that he had recently finished six weeks of studio work with Lady Gaga.
 In September 2017, the soundtrack for My Little Pony: The Movie was released which Blair executive produced.
 That same month, he headlined the Green Tie Ball to benefit Gateway Green in Chicago.
 In October, Lady Gaga revealed that Blair would be the main producer on her next album for A Star Is Born.
 Blair has referred to Joanne album as the "little sister" of Gaga's 4th studio album, Artpop.